mickjc750/str/README.md

 * STR_SUPPORT_FLOAT - Use float instead of double.
 * STR_SUPPORT_LONG_DOUBLE - Use long double instead of double.

+These can be added to your compiler flags eg. -DSTR_SUPPORT_LONG_DOUBLE

 &nbsp;
 # strbuf.h
  strbuf.h provides functions for allocating, building and storing strings.